- What prerequisites are there to take Ecology?

 We do strongly urge you to take the field course, and if you are only going to miss a few days it may still be possible for you to attend.
 But even if you cannot, you will be able to take IB Ecology, as you also have the option to do a project during term instead of on the field course.

 Yes, alternatively to a project conducted on the field trip students can do a project during term.
 So even if the field trip has already been you can still sign up for IB Ecology.
+A list of available projects and further information will be provided to you at the beginning of the course.

 Yes, that is right.
 Instead of practical classes Ecology students work on a project which they do either on the field trip in before the start of the year or during Michaelmas/Lent terms.